PetyaKatsarova/born2broot_42/README.md

  11. sudo passwd pkatsaro
  12. sudo chage -l username - check password expire rulessudo

-     ## Creating a Group
+     ## 6.2 - Creating a Group

-sudo groupadd user42 //  create a group sudo groupadd evaluating // create an evaluating group getent group // check if the group has been created
+1. sudo groupadd user42 //  create a group
+2. sudo groupadd evaluating // create an evaluating group
+3. getent group // check if the group has been created

-            **Greating User and Assigning to a group**
+      ## Part 6.3 - Greating User and Assigning to a group

 cut -d: -f1 /etc/passwd // check all local users
 sudo adduser new_username // create a username